shreesamavedhi/solarsprout.online/_posts/2025-05-14-wizard-wars.md

 Pixel art backgrounds and animations were created using Aseprite.
 Having a tablet that replicates the windows screen would have been a lifesaver for this.
 But, seeing as I didn't have those tools at the time, I made this art with keyboard and mouse.
 It was rough, but got the job done.
 I chose pixel art as a way to keep things more simple, and I think that was a good choice.

 Music and sounds were composed using Fl Studio and Fl Studio Cloud samples.
+Here's a preview of the main theme:

+{% include audio-player.html audio_file='/assets/music/posts/wizard-wars/wizard.wav' title='Wizard Wars Main Theme' type='audio/wav' %}

-Not much I can say about this- these were the last things I added to the game, and were a bit rushed.
-Pumped out a layering melody/bassline for the main theme, and found some nice sounds for selecting cards, or buying items from the shop.
+The music was one of the last things I added to the game.
+I focused on creating a layered melody/bassline for the main theme, and found some nice sounds for selecting cards and buying items from the shop.

 ## Gallery